 - Finding an internship or job

 The opportunity to utilize the Amica Center for Career Education continues after graduation.
-Career counseling is available to alumni who are changing careers and are in need of assistance, up to five years post-graduation.
+Career coaching is available to alumni who are changing careers and are in need of assistance, up to five years post-graduation.
 The Job Source, a listing of full-time jobs requiring post-degree experience, is published weekly, for interested alumni.
 Email email@example.com to be added to the mailing list.

 Alumni are also invited to attend the many workshops, programs, and events offered by the Amica Center for Career Education.